jakesiney/CV/README.md

-## Jake Siney
+## CV - Jake Siney

-I am a driven developer with a background in advertising production, I bring a creative edge and meticulous attention to detail to my work.
-My experience of working in a deadline driven agile environment directly with creative teams, clients and product managers, together with my experience in campaign deployment, has allowed me to transition into the world of software and cloud engineering.
+I am a committed engineer with a background in advertising production, integrating creativity and a keen eye for detail into my projects.
+Drawing from my experience working in a fast-paced, deadline-driven production environment I have seamlessly translated these skills to the realms of software engineering.

-My passion for staying at the forefront of technology fuels my enthusiasm for continuous learning.
-This drive not only allows me to expand my knowledge and skills but also empowers me to embrace new challenges and seize opportunities in the ever-evolving tech landscape.

 ## Projects